Discover 12+ of the most radioactive places on Earth

 10. Mayak, Russia is another place with high levels of radiation

-In fact, it has been classified as a Level 6 disaster by the International Nuclear Event Scale, which officially makes it the third-worst nuclear accident ever.
+It has been classified as a Level 6 disaster by the International Nuclear Event Scale, officially making it the third-worst nuclear accident ever.

 More than 80 tons of radioactive waste were released by an explosion, spreading large amounts of nuclear material over an area of more than 20,000 sq mi (52,000 sq km).